TheNick87/migrating-voi-network/README.md

 `sudo usermod -aG docker ${USER}` \
 NOTE!
 Restart your console before move forward (logout + login) \
 \
-To check if it's ok you can do some checks: \
+To check if it's ok you can execute: \
 `sudo docker container ls` This sould return nothing (but not an error) \
 or \
 `sudo docker run hello-world` This should return some "Hello World" message